Paolo Espino: Chicago Cubs

 On November 18, 2013, Espino signed a minor league contract with the Chicago Cubs organization.
 Espino was released by the Cubs before the season began on March 27, 2014.

 Washington Nationals

-On April 10, 2014, Espino signed a minor league contract with the Washington Nationals organization and was assigned to the Double-A Harrisburg Senators to begin the season.
-He spent the season in Harrisburg, making one start for the Triple-A Syracuse Chiefs along the way, recording a cumulative 3.84 ERA and 6–5 record.
-He spent the majority of the 2015 season with Syracuse, also appearing in 8 games for Harrisburg, pitching to a 3.47 ERA with 120 strikeouts.
-Espino was invited to Spring Training with the Nationals in 2016.
-However, he did not make the major league club and was assigned to Syracuse, where he pitched to an 8–11 record and 3.30 ERA in 26 games.
-On November 7, 2016, Espino elected free agency.
+On April 10, 2014, Espino signed a minor league contract with the Washington Nationals organization and was assigned to the Double–A Harrisburg Senators to begin the season.
+He spent the season in Harrisburg, making one start for the Triple–A Syracuse Chiefs along the way, recording a cumulative 3.84 ERA and 6–5 record.
+He spent the majority of the 2015 season with Syracuse, also appearing in eight games for Harrisburg, pitching to a 3.47 ERA with 120 strikeouts.

+Espino was invited to spring training with the Nationals in 2016.
+However, he did not make the major league club and was assigned to Syracuse, where he pitched to an 8–11 record and 3.30 ERA with 133 strikeouts across 26 games (24 starts).
+Espino elected free agency following the season on November 7, 2016.